apache/linkis-website/docs/development/web_build.md

 ```

 Introduction to the instruction:
-1. Pull the project package from the remote warehouse to the local computer
+1. Pull the project package from the remote git repository  to the local computer
 2. Enter the web root directory of the project: cd Linkis/web
 3. Dependencies required to install the project: npm install